alo9507/JustKeepClicking/content/blog/auth/index.md

 Why not a simple string for the token?
 Why wrap the token in a class?

 As you’re authentication needs grow more complex, you may want space to include new properties and helper methods to manage changing needs.
 This class provides you with the flexibility to include those new, unforeseen aspects of authentication (e.g. refresh tokens) as needed.
+Martin Fowler calls this [primtive obsession](https://martinfowler.com/articles/refactoring-adaptive-model.html#RemovePrimitiveObsession), i.e. the use of primitive types rather than classes.

 Where does this AuthSession come from?
 It comes from the `RemoteAuthProvider`.